-UNDERSTANDABILITY: Basic information about the arbitration system and its procedures is provided in easily understood, non-technical language.
+CLARITY: Basic information about the arbitration system and its procedures is provided in easily understood, non-technical language.

-AUDIT: The data recorded and reported by administrator of the system is periodically checked by an independent auditor.
+AUDIT: The data recorded and reported by administrator of the system are periodically checked by an independent auditor.

-TRANSPARENCY: Detailed information about the operation and performance of the arbitration system is published, and readily available to interested parties and the public-atlarge.
+TRANSPARENCY: Detailed information about the operation and performance of the arbitration system is published, and readily available to interested parties and the public-at-large.